Victoria and Vancouver Island Hotels

 Victoria and Vancouver Island Hotel Reviews

 Victoria has a vast range of accommodation, with what seems like whole neighborhoods dedicated to hotels.
-Options range from city resorts and full-service business hotels to midpriced tour-group haunts, family-friendly motels, and backpacker hostels, but the city is especially known for its lavish B&Bs in beautifully restored Victorian and Edwardian mansions.
-Outlying areas, such as Sooke, Saanich, and the Malahat pride themselves on destination spa resorts and luxurious country inns, though affordable accommodation can be found there, too.
+Options range from city resorts and full-service business hotels to midpriced tour-group haunts and family-friendly motels, but the city is especially known for its lavish B&Bs in beautifully restored Victorian and Edwardian mansions.
+Outlying areas, such as Sooke and Saanich, pride themselves on destination spa resorts and luxurious country inns, though affordable accommodation can be found there, too.

 Downtown hotels are clustered in three main areas.
 James Bay, on the south side of the Inner Harbour near the Parliament Buildings, is basically a residential and hotel neighborhood.
 Bordered by the waterfront and Beacon Hill Park, the area is quiet at night and handy for sightseeing by day.
 It is, however, thin on restaurants and a bit of a hike to the main shopping areas.
-Hotels in the downtown core, particularly along Government and Douglas streets, are right in the thick of shopping, dining, and nightlife, but do get more traffic noise.
-You'll also see more of Victoria's growing homeless population in this area.
-Vic West, across the Johnson Street Bridge on the harbor's north shore, is another quiet option, but it's a good 15-minute walk or ferry ride to the bulk of shopping, dining, and sightseeing.
-Even so, you won't need a car to stay in any of these areas and, given parking charges, you may be better off without one.
+Hotels in the downtown core, particularly along Government and Douglas streets, are right in the thick of shopping, dining, and nightlife, but get more traffic noise.
+If you're willing to walk a few blocks east of the harbor, several quieter hotels and small inns are clustered amid the condominium towers.
+Vic West, across the Johnson Street Bridge on the harbor's north shore, is another quiet option, but it's a 15-minute walk or ferry ride to the bulk of shopping, dining, and sightseeing.
+Even so, you won't need a car to stay in any of these areas, and, given parking charges, you may be better off without one.

 Outside of downtown, Rockland and Oak Bay are lush, peaceful, tree-lined residential districts; the mile or so walk into town is pleasant, but you won't want to do it every day.
-The resorts and inns that we've listed further afield, in Saanich and on the Malahat are, for the most part, self-contained resorts with restaurants and spas.
-Each is about 30 minutes from downtown Victoria and you'll need a car if you want to make day trips into town.
+The resorts and inns that we've listed farther afield, in Saanich, the West Shore, and Sooke are, for the most part, self-contained resorts with restaurants and spas.
+Each is about 30 minutes from downtown Victoria, and you'll need a car if you want to make day trips into town.

 Browse Victoria and Vancouver Island Hotels